 where $r_t$ are the rewards along the trajectory $\tau$.
 In the process of optimizing this objective, multiple episodes are gathered.
-If $H$ episodes have been gathered, then $\mathcal{D} = \{\tau^h\}_{h=0}^{H}$ is all of the data collected in the MDP.
+We denote the trajectories collected so far, across multiple episodes, including the current (incomplete) trajectory, as $\mathcal{D}$.
+When learning is done and $\mathcal{D}$ is at its largest size, we write this as $\mathcal{D} = (\tau_0, \tau_1, \dots, \tau_H)$, where $H$ is the maximum number of episodes used for learning.

 An RL algorithm is a function that maps the data to a policy.
+This includes choosing the policies used for data collection during training.
+These intermediate policies are not necessarily greedy with respect to the RL objective but may take exploratory actions instead.
 In this survey, we mostly consider parameterized policies with parameters $\phi \in \Phi$.
-Therefore, we define an RL algorithm as the function $f(\mathcal{D}) : ((\mathcal{S} \times \mathcal{A} \times \mathbb{R})^T)^H \rightarrow \Phi$.
-In practice, the data may include a variable number of episodes of variable length.
+Therefore, we define an RL algorithm as the function $\phi = f(\mathcal{D})$.

-\subsection{Meta-RL definition}
+\section{Meta-RL Definition}

 RL algorithms are traditionally designed, engineered, and tested by humans.
 The idea of meta-RL is instead to learn (parts of) an algorithm $f$ using machine learning.
 Where RL learns a policy, meta-RL learns the RL algorithm $f$ that outputs the policy.
-This does not remove all of the human effort from the process, but shifts it from directly designing and implementing the RL algorithms into developing the training environments and parametrizations required for learning parts of them in a data-driven way.
+This does not remove all of the human effort from the process, but shifts it from directly designing and implementing the RL algorithms into developing the training environments and parameterizations required for learning parts of them in a data-driven way.

-\paragraph{Terminology} We generally parameterize $f_\theta$ with \emph{meta-parameters} $\theta$, and learn these parameters to maximize a meta-RL objective.
-Hence, $f_\theta$ outputs the parameters of $\pi_{\phi}$ directly: $\phi=f_\theta(\mathcal{D})$.
-We refer to the policy $\pi_\phi$ as the \textit{base policy} with \emph{base parameters} $\phi$.
-Here, $\mathcal{D}$ is a \textit{meta-trajectory} that may contain multiple policy episodes.
-Some meta-RL algorithms use $f_\theta$ to map $\mathcal{D}$ to $\phi$ at every MDP step, while others do so less frequently.

-Due to this bi-level structure, the algorithm for learning $f$ is often referred to as the \emph{outer-loop}, while the learned $f$ is called the \emph{inner-loop}.
-Accordingly, we may call $\theta$ the outer-loop parameters, and $\phi$ the inner-loop parameters.
-Since the inner-loop and outer-loop both perform learning, we refer to the inner-loop as performing \textit{adaptation} and the outer-loop as performing \textit{meta-training}, for the sake of clarity.
-The learned inner-loop, that is, the function $f$, is assessed during \textit{meta-testing}.